ysafonov/RandomNumberGenerator/README.md

 There is an open-sourced Java project which was created as a part of the subject Cryptography in informatics ([MKRI](https://www.vutbr.cz/en/students/courses/detail/133999)) at The Faculty of Electrical Engineering, [Brno University of Technology](https://www.vutbr.cz/en/) (BUT).
 This project represents the application for generating random numbers which are widely used in modern cryptography.

+## Project description

+This section provides information about application structure, its use cases and uml class diagrams.
+See project's [wiki description](https://github.com/ysafonov/RandomNumberGenerator/wiki) for more details.

 ## Authors